atoum/atoum/README.md

 You just have to download [its PHAR archive](https://github.com/atoum/atoum/releases/download/2.6.0/atoum.phar) and store it where you wish, for example under `/path/to/project/tests/atoum.phar`.
 This PHAR archive contains the latest development version to pass the totality of *atoum*'s unit tests.
-*atoum*'s source code is also available via [the github repository](https://github.com/atoum/atoum).
+*atoum*'s source code is also available via [the GitHub repository](https://github.com/atoum/atoum).
 To check if *atoum* works correctly with your configuration, you can execute all its unit tests.
 To do that, you just need to run the following command in your terminal: